Arian-ghorbani/weather-app/README.md

 # 🌤️ Weather App

-A simple and modern web application for checking the current weather of any city — with **Dark/Light Mode** support.
+A simple and modern web application for checking the current weather of any city.

 <img src="https://github.com/Arian-ghorbani/weather-app/blob/master/assets/images/weather-app-desktop.PNG" width="70%">